What is Federal Verification?

 What happens if there are discrepancies in the application?

 Upon receipt of all requested documents the Office of Student Financial Services will complete a review.
-If errors are found, corrections will be made to the student's FAFSA and submitted to the Federal Central Processing System for update.
-If the errors are significant enough to change the amount of financial aid awarded, the Office of Student Financial Services will revise the student's Award Offer and notify the student of the change.
+If errors are found, corrections will be made to the student's FAFSA and submitted to the FAFSA Processing System (FPS) for update.

 What if I do not supply the verification documentation?

-Verification must be completed before St. John’s need based aid and aid from federal programs can be disbursed to your student account.
-If you are a federal work study student and are selected for Verification, your file must be verified before you may work.
+Verification must be completed for the University to provide a student with a Financial Aid Package.
 It is essential to complete the verification process on a timely basis to insure that financial aid is credited to your student bill.

 What is the deadline for verification?